jcornaz/kwik/CONTRIBUTING.md

 This project use a standard [gradle](https://gradle.org/) setup.
 Here are the most important tasks you may want to run:

-* `./gradlew check` Build and test/check everything (Best first task for a fresh clone).
+* `./gradlew jvmTest` Compile sources and run unit tests in the JVM (Best first task for a fresh clone)
-* `./gradlew test` Compile sources and run unit tests
+* `./gradlew check -PwarningAsError` Build and test/check everything
 * `./gradlew sphinx` Generate documentation (result will be in `build/site/index.html`)
 * `./gradlew detekt` Run a static code analysis and report code smells (may fail if too many code smells are found)

 ## Coding standard